Health Topics

 Causes

-Mutations in the CPT1A gene severely reduce or eliminate the activity of carnitine palmitoyltransferase 1A.
-Without enough of this enzyme, carnitine is not attached to long-chain fatty acids.
-As a result, these fatty acids cannot enter mitochondria and be converted into energy.
+Variants in the CPT1A gene severely reduce or eliminate the activity of carnitine palmitoyltransferase 1A.
+As a result, there are not enough enzymes available to attach carnitine to long-chain fatty acids when energy demands are high.
+Without carnitine, these fatty acids cannot enter mitochondria to be broken down and used for energy.
 Reduced energy production can lead to some of the features of CPT I deficiency, such as hypoketotic hypoglycemia.
-Fatty acids may also build up in cells and damage the liver, heart, and brain.
-This abnormal buildup causes the other signs and symptoms of the disorder.
+Fatty acids and related compounds may also build up in cells and damage the liver, heart, and brain.
+This abnormal buildup causes the other signs and symptoms of CPT I deficiency.

 Inheritance